Ayusharma25/Web-Applications/README.md

-This is an inventory project where I am learning to se different apps and modules.
+This is an inventory project where I am learning to use different apps and modules.